10 Tips to Prevent Stormwater Pollution

 The following tips can be implemented in your daily activities to help us keep stormwater clean:

-Recycle household chemical waste at the Adams County Household Chemical Round-up.
-There are 2 collection events per year.
+- Recycle household chemical waste at the Adams County Household Chemical Round-up.
+There are two collection events per year.

-Pick up litter.
-Keep stormwater clean, dispose of cans, bottles, papers and cigarette butts on the trash.
+- Pick up litter.
+Keep stormwater clean, dispose of cans, bottles, papers and cigarette butts in the trash.

-Sweep up the yard waste.
+- Sweep up yard waste.
 Keep leaves, branches and dirt piles away from the street gutter.
 Bag or compost yard waste.

-Volunteer: Participate on stormwater pollution protection awareness events; report spills, dumping or suspected pollution to 303-655-2120; etc.
+- Volunteer: Participate on stormwater pollution protection awareness events; report spills, dumping or suspected pollution to 303-655-2120.